Australia ยท Interactive Calculator

 2. Run three cases Best case, expected case, worst case.
 If you can't stomach the worst case, don't make the investment.

-3. Factor in chance cost What else could you do with that capital?
+3. Factor in chance cost What else could you have done with that capital?
 Your property needs to beat the next best option, not just give "positive" returns.

 4. Model interest rate shifts Test your investment at +/- 1.5% from current rates.
 If a 1.5% rise destroys your returns, you're too leveraged.
 A proper house inspection checklist rental property assessment reduces surprise repair costs that worsen cash flow.